andrew/ultimate-awesome/README.md

 - [Markdown-Cheatsheet](https://github.com/lifeparticle/Markdown-Cheatsheet) - 🔖  The Ultimate Markdown Cheatsheet.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of awesome programming languages that you might be interested in.
 - [awesome-alternative-military-service](https://github.com/sesang06/awesome-alternative-military-service) - 정보처리 산업기능요원을 위한 쓸만한 정보들.
+- [awesome-spring-ai](https://github.com/spring-ai-community/awesome-spring-ai) - A curated list of awesome resources, tools, tutorials, and projects for building generative AI applications using Spring AI.
 - [awesome-active-learning](https://github.com/baifanxxx/awesome-active-learning) - A curated list of awesome Active Learning.
 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-database-design](https://github.com/sujeet-agrahari/awesome-database-design) - :zap: A collection of resources and tutorials to design a better database schema.